AST3220 – Cosmology I

 Schedule, syllabus and examination date

-The course provides an introduction to cosmological models, important eras in the history of the universe, and structure formation.
-It provides the foundation for further studies in cosmology.
+This course provides an introduction to cosmological models, important eras in the history of the universe, including inflation and the generation of inhomogeneities by quantum fluctuations.

-- Being able to define the principles and equations that are the foundation of models of the universe in the general theory of relativity.
+- you will be able to define the principles and equations that are the foundation of models of the universe in the general theory of relativity.

-- Being able to explain important cosmological observations and how they are used to determine the characteristics of the universe.
+- you will be able to explain important cosmological observations and how they are used to determine the characteristics of the Universe.

-- Being able to describe, qualitatively and quantitatively, important eras in the history of the universe: inflationary phase, radiation dominated phase with disengagement of dark matter and neutrinos, nucleosynthesis, matter dominated universe, recombination and the formation of cosmic microwave background radiation.
+- you will know how to describe, qualitatively and quantitatively, important eras in the history of the universe: inflationary phase, radiation dominated phase with disengagement of dark matter and neutrinos, nucleosynthesis, matter dominated universe, recombination and the formation of cosmic microwave background radiation.